maawy-games/the-mirror/README.md

 Our V2 announcement will first be on Discord: https://themirror.space/discord

-After the V2 announcement, this existing code based will be moved to /mirror-classic in our repo and "Mirror Classic" will refer to the Godot code.
+After the V2 announcement, this existing code based will be moved to `/mirror-classic` in this repo and "Mirror Classic" will refer to the Godot code.
 Mirror Classic will remain permissively MIT-licensed and the V2 will also have an open-source core.

 [![Video: Transitioning from Godot: Thank You and Technical Reflections](https://img.youtube.com/vi/n_kkiNqAwIU/0.jpg)](https://youtu.be/n_kkiNqAwIU)